 - (A) Set by Chief Judge.
-The Chief Judge will set the turnaround time after considering the recommendation of the Tournament Director and Chief Driver. - (B) Responsibility of Driver.
-Turnaround times between passes is the responsibility of the Driver as follows: - (1) Time Commences.
-The time clock starts on whichever is later; the towboat or chase towboat coming off plane at the end of the course. - (2) Warning.
-The Driver shall notify the Event Judges at 30 seconds and 10 seconds to the expiration of the turnaround time.
-The Communicator Judge shall notify the skier at 30 second and 10-second to expiration of turnaround time. - (C) Skier Option.
-Except in jump, the skier has the option to go before the turnaround time has expired. - (D) Equalization Pass.
-When the boat exceeds the turnaround time to a degree that allows conditions to substantially change or for other unforeseen circumstances the boat may be directed by the Chief Judge to take an equalization pass.
+The Chief Judge will shall set the turnaround time after considering the recommendation of the Tournament Director and Chief Driver. - (B) Responsibility of Driver.
+Turnaround times between passes is shall be the responsibility of the Driver as follows: - (1) Time Commences.
+The time clock shall starts on whichever is later: the towboat or chase towboat coming off the plane at the end of the course. - Warning.
+The Driver shall notify the Event Judges at Boat Crew 30 seconds and 10 seconds to the expiration of the turnaround time.
+The Communicator Judge shall notify the skier at 30 second and 10 second to expiration of turnaround time. - (C) Skier Option.
+Except in the jump event, the skier has the option to can go before the turnaround time has expired. - (D) Equalization Pass.
+When the boat exceeds the turnaround time to a degree that allows conditions to substantially change or for other unforeseen circumstances, the boat may be directed by the Chief Judge to take an equalization pass.